 You Can Save Money But Still Pay a Lot

 Now some of these schools may seem like good opportunities for merit aid.
-After all, 63% of freshman at the University of San Francisco without need are receiving merit money according to CollegeData.com.
-Unfortunately, the average award of $13,409 will only bring the total cost down to around $50,000.
+After all, 77% of freshman at Loyola Marymount University without need are receiving merit money according to the Common Data Set.
+Unfortunately, the average award of $10,282 will only bring the total cost down to around $57,000.

 Popular Items Don’t Tend to Go On Sale

 Ultimately, these schools don’t have to be particularly generous with financial aid since they are in demand.
-Over half of them accept less than 50% of students.
-With the exception of SMU, Tulane, and Belmont, these colleges are all located in the popular coastal states.
+Twelve of the colleges on the list accept fewer than 50% of students.
+Only two have acceptance rates over 60%.
+With the exception of SMU, these colleges are all located in the popular coastal states.

-In addition, almost all of them fall into the “Goldilocks” size of schools, not too big, not too small.
+In addition, half of them fall into the “Goldilocks” size of schools, not too big, not too small.
 Students seem to prefer schools between 5,000 and 10,000 students.
 Unless they’re in Boston or New York when bigger is part of the experience.

 Basically, these schools have plenty of qualified students applying and don’t need to offer financial incentives.